bonfire-networks/website-blog/how_design.md

 ## 🤔 Thinking with Bonfire

-In our daily digital journey, we navigate multiple social platforms like X, Instagram, and chat-based apps.
-Each platform shapes our interactions through its objectives, incentives, and rules.
-Often, these come with rigid limitations, leaving little room for user control or innovation.

-Bonfire challenges this norm.
-It's a framework designed not just for digital engagement but for community-driven experimentation in creating and governing digital spaces.
-Bonfire goes beyond standard platform boundaries, encouraging communities to use its modular architecture for innovation, customization, and reimagined digital interaction.
+Bonfire is a framework designed not just for digital engagement but for community-driven experimentation in creating and governing digital spaces.
+It goes beyond standard platform boundaries, encouraging communities to use its modular architecture for innovation, customization, and reimagined digital interaction.

 The aim here is not just to adapt to digital ecosystems, but to actively create them.
 With Bonfire, communities write their own rules, constructing digital spaces that cater to their unique needs.